marcosvilhena87/sportsclubstats-neutro/README.md

 directory as `main.py`.
 Pass `--html-output <file>` to choose a custom path.
 Use `--from-date YYYY-MM-DD` to ignore results on or after a given date and simulate from that point forward.
-Use `--auto-calibrate` to derive the draw percentage and home advantage from recent seasons before running the simulation.
+Use `--auto-calibrate` to derive the draw percentage and home advantage from past seasons before running the simulation.
+When this flag is supplied, every file matching `data/Brasileirao????A.txt` is loaded automatically (except the file provided via `--file`).

 The default draw rate and home-field advantage are `DEFAULT_TIE_PERCENT` (33.3) and `DEFAULT_HOME_FIELD_ADVANTAGE` (1.0).
 Use `--tie-percent` and `--home-advantage` to override these values on the command line. `DEFAULT_JOBS` still defines the parallelism level.

-Alternatively, pass `--auto-calibrate` to estimate these parameters from the previous seasons included in the `data/` directory.
+Alternatively, pass `--auto-calibrate` to estimate these parameters using all historical files in the `data/` directory.
 The computed draw rate and home advantage are then used for the simulation.

 Matches are simulated purely at random with all teams considered equal.